-Outcomes for the school indicate that the vast majority of attainment is above national for key assessment points.
-Considering starting points and the impact of the COVID pandemic, children have made significant gains demonstrating the board's successful utilisation of its financial resources.
-Rates of progress are above national in all areas for 2023.
+Outcomes for the school indicate that the vast majority of attainment is above national and local data for key assessment points.
+Considering starting points, children have made significant gains as the school has been relentless in addressing the gaps from the pandemic and aiding those with very low starting points to achieve and catch-up with their peers.